 I believe we could add basically any other Tim Burton movie to the list of Halloween spirit movies.
 From Corpse Bride, Sweeny Todd, Sleepy Hollow, Beetlejuice to the Dark shadows or Frankenweenie.
 All over the years, Tim Burton has been supplying us with a great number of easy Halloween movies.

-To follow up with the easy lightly scary movies or cartoon let’s add Casper movie up there.
+To follow up with the easy lightly scary movies or cartoons let’s add Casper movie up there.
 It’s a classy Halloween movie every kid had to watch and it’s up on Netflix now.

 Another sort of kids Halloween movies got to be Coraline.
 Sometimes those cartoon movies are even creepier than a proper horror movie.
 Caroline is directed by the same guy who did the Nightmare Before Christmas Henry Selick and it’s based on Neil Gaiman’s book and I’m sure that says a lot about the movie.

-There are several Netflix original TV shows that will get you into Halloween spirit.
+There are several Netflix original TV shows that will get you into the Halloween spirit.

 The obvious choice got to be the most famous Stranger things.
 The best part is that it has 3 seasons now and working on another one to keep you preoccupied for a while.
 My thoughts on the show are described in Stranger things season 3 gets personal.